ladenedge/smartcare/README.md

-﻿# T3 Authentication Module
+﻿# SmartCare Speech Services Module

 [![Build Status][travis-image]][travis-url] [![Coverage Status][coveralls-image]][coveralls-url]

-This is a module to handle authentication for the T3 speech services.
+This is a module to handle the client side of the SmartCare speech services.

 ## Installation